SERG-Delft/ConsensusTesting/README.md

 Given the number of rounds with network faults (`d`), the number of rounds with process faults (`c`), and the number of rounds (`r`) to distribute the faults as test parameters, Byzzfuzz randomly generates a test execution that injects `d` random network and `c` random process faults into the execution.
 Alternatively, it can enforce the execution of a given fault configuration of which faults to inject in which rounds.

-## Building and running the system
+## Building and Running the System

 Build the container from the Dockerfile: